 This is a short piece on desensitizing vs saturating (flooding) to help a dog (or child) get over fears.
 It was printed over a year ago in Northern Virginia Today.

-At the time I am posting this, my daughter is almost 11.
+At the time I am posting this, my daughter is almost 11 (she was 14 in 2018 as I am returning to edit this).
 Careful work over time helped her overcome various fears instead of the old school “Suck it up and deal with it!” mentality many have.